switch2-energy/interview/README.md

 ## The Exercise

 We have prepared a small library beginning a new billing system.
-The library has some unit tests with it that are failing.
-Your task is simply to pass the tests and refactor the code.
+The library has some unit tests with it that are failing and the code is written intentionally to encourage refactoring.
+Your task is simply to pass the tests and refactor the code to your liking.
 You will work through the tests with another software engineer from Switch2.
+Treat them as a peer in a pair programming setting; they will be able to answer any Rust questions you have.

 ## What we are looking for